BogdanM1/PAK-KTM/README.md

 <p align="center">PLGA domain modeled using a smeared composite finite element or detailed model with the mesh of fibers.</p>
 <p align="center"><img src="imgs/examples_imgs/plga/2.jpg?raw=true"  width="300" /></p>

-<p align="center">PLGA implant—concentration field in the fibers, for the detailed and smeared model, for the diffusion of Span-80/RhB complex within the PLGA implant.</p>
+<p align="center" style="font-size: 14px; font-style: italic;">PLGA implant—concentration field in the fibers, for the detailed and smeared model, for the diffusion of Span-80/RhB complex within the PLGA implant.</p>
 <p align="center"><img src="imgs/examples_imgs/plga/3.jpg?raw=true" width="300" /></p>

 <strong>More details about examples can be found in the Examples directory.</strong>